gumienniczak/h_technical_assessment/README.md

 ```

 The tests cover the size rules, `keyFeatures` parsing, context building,
-response validation and recovery, retry behaviour, and an end-to-end run over
+JSON recovery, response validation, retry behaviour, and an end-to-end run over
 the sample data with a stubbed model (no Ollama needed).
+They check the
+pipeline's logic, not the quality of the model's classifications.

+## Known limitations

+- **No labelled evaluation.** Classification accuracy has not been measured.
+- **Confidence is self-reported.** The model's High / Medium / Low labels are not calibrated against labelled data.
+- **Size data is trusted.** The rules take the structured size fields as given, so an implausible value (for example, 1 sq ft) excludes a listing.
+Listings without a structured size, 10 of the 23 samples, rely on the model to read the size from the text, and nothing checks it.
+- **Retries repeat the same request.** At temperature 0 an identical prompt normally gives an identical answer, so retries mainly help with transient failures.
+- **Sequential processing.** Each listing that passes the size rules is one model call, made one after another.

 ## Development notes

-The original solution was written for a technical assessment, which permitted
-AI tools.
-After submission I used an AI assistant (Claude) to review the code
-and to draft the fixes and the test suite.
-I reviewed each change, ran the
-pipeline and the tests, and checked the effect: after the fixes only the three
+The original solution was written by me for the assessment.
+After submission I used an AI assistant (Claude) to review the code and to draft fixes and the test suite.
+I reviewed each change, ran the pipeline and the tests, and checked the effect: in the regenerated output only three labels changed, all listings the size rules should already have excluded.

-expected labels changed in the regenerated output.
+Changes made after the original submission:

+- `keyFeatures` parsing now uses `ast.literal_eval`, so items containing commas are no longer split.
+- The size rules are enforced in code: the model is skipped when no category qualifies, and its category is checked against the candidates.
+- Decoding is deterministic, and unusable output is retried and recorded per listing instead of aborting the run.
+- JSON recovery finds every JSON object in a reply and uses the last valid one.
+- A test suite was added.